yossale/epistemic-nature/README.md

 6. Before running the experiment, check and warn if (pBelieve * credibilityBias) is >= 1
 7. Connect to Heroku
 8. add graph representation to the size of community and the avg energy over turns
+9. Currently the main impact on the turns count is the P(findResource), and P(search).
+But if the parameters are equal, the non-utopian is winning (I think).
+Maybe it's the distribution of resources we need to check?